Marclous/marclous.github.io/_posts/2025-04-15-Final-Project.md

 5. Develop a more sophisticated mouse interaction system
 6. Test performance with larger numbers of flies

+#### **Updates**
+1. Window Resizing: The canvas now resizes with the browser window.
+2. Food Source: Clicking creates a temporary red circle (foodSource) that attracts flies based on their attractionForce personality trait.
+It disappears after a few seconds.
+3. Mouse Interaction: Flies now react to the mouse only when there's no food source.
+Nervous and aggressive flies flee, while others might be slightly attracted or indifferent (this part is simplified but shows the concept).
+4. Personality Refinements:
+5. - Adjusted maxSpeed, turnChance, jumpChance for more distinct movement.
+   - Added size property, making flies visually different.
+   - Added repulsionForce affecting how strongly they push away from others.
+   - Added attractionForce affecting how strongly they are drawn to food.
+6. Fly-to-Fly Interaction (separate method): Flies now actively avoid getting too close to each other using a steering behavior.
+The strength of this avoidance is influenced by repulsionForce.
+7. Environmental Zone (safeZone): A green rectangle is drawn.
+The checkSafeZone method detects if a fly is inside, and the update logic makes flies slow down and jump less frequently while within it.
+8. Steering Behaviors: Introduced applyForce, seek, separate, and wander methods for clearer behavior management, based on common steering algorithms.
+9. Code Structure: Cleaned up the update method to calculate forces separately and then apply them.
+Passed the allFlies array to update and separate for interaction checks.
+Edges: Modified edges to wrap slightly off-screen based on size for smoother transitions.
+10. Visuals: Added transparency to fly colors and used a lighter background.
+Added rounded corners to the safe zone.

 I plan to iterate on this concept by gradually adding complexity while maintaining performance and visual clarity.
 The goal is to create a system that feels alive and responsive, where users can observe how different personality types create unique patterns of movement and interaction.